maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

   <figcaption>Filled mold</figcaption>
 </figure>

-Now we just have to wait and hope the molds holds together for the curing time.
+Now we just have to wait and hope the molds hold together for the curing time.

 ### The day after... again
 Epoxy has cured, time to unmold!